 Four group campsites are available in the Cedar Pass Campground for organized groups with a designated leader.
 Reservations for the busy summer season are accepted beginning the first week in March of each year.

 Cedar Pass Lodge manages the Cedar Pass Campground.
-For additional information, including questions about reservations and fees, contact the Cedar Pass Lodge online or by calling (605)-433-5460.
+For additional information, including questions about reservations and fees, contact the Cedar Pass Lodge or by calling (605)-433-5460.

 Sage Creek Campground